chipsalliance/chisel/docs/src/explanations/Connection-operators-.md

 # Further Explanation for the := and  <> Operators

 Chisel contains two connection operators, `:=` and `<>`.
 This document provides a deeper explanation of the differences of the two and when to use one or the other.
-The differences are demonstrated with experiments using Scastie examples + DecoupledIO examples.
+The differences are demonstrated with experiments using Scastie examples which use `DecoupledIO`.